dell/csi-volumegroup-snapshotter/README.md

 ```

 ### 2. Install VGS CRD

-If you don't want to use Kustomize to modify/add any parameters, you can just install the VGS with the following command (run in top-level folder):
+If you want to install the VGS CRD from a pre-generated yaml, you can do so with the following command (run in top-level folder):
 ```
 kubectl apply -f config/crd/vgs-install.yaml
 ```

-If you want to make use of Kustomize, then the command `make install` can be used to install the Custom Resource Definitions in your Kubernetes cluster.
+If you want to create your own CRD for installation with Kustomize, then the command `make install` can be used to create and install the Custom Resource Definitions in your Kubernetes cluster.

 ### 3. Deploy VGS in CSI Driver with Helm Chart Parameters
 The drivers that support Helm chart deployment allow the CSM Volume Group Snapshotter to be _optionally_ deployed
 by variables in the chart.
 There is a _vgsnapshotter_ block specified in the _values.yaml_ file of the chart that will look similar the text below by default: